Codecademy/docs/content/markdown/concepts/emphasis/emphasis.md

 ---
 Title: 'Emphasis'
-Description: 'Emphasis can be added by making text bold or italic.
-To bold text, add two asterisks  or underscores __ before and after a word or phrase.
-To bold the middle of a word for emphasis, add two asterisks without spaces around the letters.'
+Description: 'Emphasis can be added by making text bold, italic, or strikethrough.'
 Subjects:
   - 'Developer Tools'
   - 'Web Development'